-Matt Taylor reviews Education, the final film in Steve McQueen’s five-part anthology shining a spotlight on Black British history.
+Matt Taylor reviews Education, the final film in Steve McQueen’s s anthology Small Axe which shines a spotlight on Black British history.

 We follow young Kingsley Smith (excellent newcomer Kenyah Sandy) through his tumultuous high school education.
 It’s clear from the outset, thanks to a stellar combination of Sandy’s wondrous performance and McQueen & Alastair Siddons’ fantastic script, that Kingsley is a bright kid.
 He’s smart, curious, and eloquent – so when his mother is called into his school to be told that he failed an IQ test, we know immediately something is wrong.

 As it turns out, what is wrong is that education has failed Kingsley entirely.
 He’s reached high school and is unable to read, and the “special” school that he’s sent to is little more than a place to keep all the kids deemed “educationally subnormal.”
 Naturally, he hates it there because he wants and deserves better, but finding what “better” means is a struggle when we realise that the entire system of education is made to punish Black children.

 All of this would be hard to digest were it not for the texture of McQueen’s film.
 As already stated, his script is fantastic, and his cast uses it to their full advantage.
 Kenyah Sandy (who also stars in Netflix’s Jingle Jangle) certainly has a promising career ahead of him; the 12-year-old imbues Kingsley with a very real and tangible yearning for knowledge, and it’s heartbreaking to see him denied those opportunities for so long.
 What really makes Education work so well is Kingsley’s relationship with his family, though: their scenes together are wonderful, and the group’s chemistry is a joy to behold.